population-research/uganda-covid/response/wber_response.md

     estimating how the round indicators affect the number of members (total, adults, and children).
-    One advantage of this, besides easier interpretation, is that we can use pre-Covid as the base/excluded period.
+    One advantage of this, besides easier interpretation, is that we can use pre-COVID-19 as the base/excluded period.

-    The new results, indeed, show significant increases in the number of children below 18 compared to pre-Covid, but little change in the number of adults until after the second severe lockdown.
+    The new results, indeed, show significant increases in the number of children below 18 compared to pre-COVID-19, but little change in the number of adults until after the second severe lockdown.
     One possible explanation for these results could certainly be the school closures leading to children returning home from boarding schools.
-    The concern about this explanation is that the number of household members younger than 18 is increasing at an approximately uniform rate between surveys until Round 4, rather than being associated with a substantial increase in connection with the first severe lockdowns and the associated school closures.
+    The concern about this explanation is that the number of household members younger than 18 is increasing at an approximately uniform rate between surveys until Round 4, rather than being associated with a substantial increase in connection with the first severe lockdowns and its associated school closures.

-    Hence, while we agree completely that the increase compared to the pre-Covid period likely contributed to raising the *base* level of food insecurity compared to before Covid, we do not see the changes in the number of children as a primary channel through which the lockdowns increase food insecurity.
+    Hence, while we agree completely that the increase compared to the pre-COVID-19 period likely contributed to raising the *base* level of food insecurity compared to before COVID-19, we do not see the changes in the number of children as a primary channel through which the lockdowns increase food insecurity.
     That the change in the number of children should drive the increase in